Featured

 .

-“Laurence spent a lot of time in the flight deck”.
+“Laurence spent a lot of time in the flight deck.”

-Peter didn’t come to the front of the aircraft once on either sector.
-He states several times in his witness statement we saw very little of each other during both flights.
-Therefore he can’t possibly know what I did with my time.
+The comment can only refer to the inbound sector because the outbound flight was half-empty and very quiet.
+I didn’t see Peter at the front of the aircraft once on either sector.
+In his witness statement, he states several times that we saw very little of each other during both flights.
+Therefore, he can’t possibly know what I did with my time.

-This comes from Ven’s witness statement;
+This comes from Ven’s witness statement:

-It seems very clear why Peter wrote what he did in his statement.
+It seems very clear why Peter wrote what he did.
 So much for “only being honest and truthful”.
+This is from his Instagram page:

 copy of an instagram post with text